theanam/pochani/README.md

 ### Using custom templates

 Pochani comes with a default template.
 But the main power is with you.
-You can [Create your own](https://github.com/theanam/pochani/blob/master/templating/README.md) very easily. just download the base template file (template.css) from [here](https://github.com/theanam/pochani/tree/master/templating) edit it, and then use the filename as an extra parameter while converting.
+You can [Create your own](//github.com/theanam/pochani/blob/master/templating/README.md) very easily. just download the base template file (template.css) from [here](//github.com/theanam/pochani/tree/master/templating) edit it, and then use the filename as an extra parameter while converting.
 Like this:

     pochani filename.md mytheme.css

 And it will use styles from this file, rather than the default file.

+## Browser Support

+* All latest **firefox**,and **chrome** browsers
+* Microsoft Egde 12+
+* Apple Safari 8+ (Video not supported yet)
+* Internet Explorer!
+9+ (partially supported)
+* Opera 32+
+* Android Browser 4.1+ (Video maybe not supported for some versions or smaller screens)